markchil/profiletools/docs/source/index.rst

 :py:class:`~profiletools.core.Profile` instance are stored in the attribute `transformed`.

-Many different techniques for averaging are supported
+Many different techniques for averaging are supported, refer to :py:func:`~profiletools.core.average_points` for more details.
+By carrying out all averaging within a given channel using this function, it is straightforward to add additional capabilities as needed.

 Notes
 -----